 Worth knowing

-A term Reference ellipsoid was coined to describe the shape of the earth – surprisingly not a sphere, but a slightly flattened one.
-Geodetic datum is this famous coordinate system involving longitude (λ\lambda) and latitude (ϕ\phi) that you may have come across.
+A term Reference ellipsoid was coined to describe the shape of the Earth – almost a sphere but slightly flattened.
+Geodetic datum is the name of the coordinate system involving longitude () and latitude ().

 The Mercator projection focuses on the representation of angles (as it is a cylindrical projection).
-It also makes the whole ellipsoid a perfect square.
-But it does it at the cost of the South and North Poles, limiting the latitude to ±85.0511°\pm85.0511\degree
+It also makes the whole ellipsoid (another term for squashed sphere, here – Earth) a perfect square.
+But it does it at the cost of the South and North Poles, limiting the latitude to (instead of ).

-What makes Web Mercator different from the classic one is that while it uses the same coordinates from the WGS84 standard, it projects them as if they were defined on a sphere.
+On web, starting with Google Maps, another very similar projection, called Web Mercator, is used.
+What makes it different from the standard one is that while it uses the same coordinates from the WGS84 standard, it projects them as if they were defined on a sphere.
 It might sound like a bad idea to completely abandon the notion of Earth being not a perfect sphere.
-But as it turns out, it doesn't really matter compared to the distortion created by the Mercator itself.
-And as you can believe, it greatly simplifies computation.
+Turns out, it doesn’t really matter compared to the distortion created by the Mercator itself.
+And it makes the math much easier.

 The formulas